vaibhav276/demo-bank/README.md

 #### Pub-Sub model
 Using [RabbitMQ](https://www.rabbitmq.com/) for pub-sub based async communication between `accounts` and `messages` service.
 [Spring Cloud Function](https://spring.io/projects/spring-cloud-function) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) are used for implementing interface to RabbitMQ from `accounts` and `messages` services.

+> [!NOTE] branch:`events-rabbitmq`
+>
+> A separate branch is maintained for this implementation.
+Event streaming model based implementation replaces this one in `main` branch.

+#### Event Streaming model
+Using [Apache Kafka](https://kafka.apache.org/) for event streaming based async communication between `accounts` and `messages` service.
+[Spring Cloud Function](https://spring.io/projects/spring-cloud-function) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) are used for implementing interface to RabbitMQ from `accounts` and `messages` services.

 ## Deployment
 ### Build
 The service docker images can be built using these commands